YashKandoi/Study-Oriented-Project-Homomorphic-Encryption/README.md

 # Study-Oriented-Project-Homomorphic-Encryption
+Please note that this code is for educational purposes and lacks security considerations for real-world cryptographic applications.

 # 1. Elgamal.py
     This document provides detailed documentation for the code implementation for Elgamal algorithm used for encryption.
 The code is designed to demonstrate a basic cryptographic scheme involving key generation, encryption, and decryption.
 It uses modular arithmetic to perform these operations.